EndPointCorp/end-point-blog/2023/06/migrating-universal-analytics-ga4.md

 </script>
 ```

 After finishing the wizard, you will have the new GA4 property connected to your account.
-Now you can navigate to it and start the second Setup Assistant, that will allow customize your property and import the existing data from Universal Analytics:
+Now you can navigate to it and start the second Setup Assistant, that will allow you to customize your property and import the existing data from Universal Analytics:

 - Click on the "Set up conversions" option on the main screen of the assistant
 - Choose the option "Import from Universal Analytics"